stahta01/wxwidgets_svn/docs/motif/readme.txt

-  Welcome to wxWidgets/Motif
+  Welcome to wxWidgets/Motif 2.8.0

-You have downloaded the Motif port of the wxWidgets GUI library.
+You have downloaded version 2.8.0 of the Motif port of the wxWidgets GUI library.

 More information about the wxWidgets project as a whole can be found at: